eliemichel/LilyRender360/README.md

 File format used for output.
 PNG files are 8 bit sRGB.
 EXR are 32 bit Linear.

 **Width**
 Width of the output frames.

-The height will always be half of it.
+**Height**
+Height of the output frames.
+If disabled, a suggested height is auto-computed from the width and field of view parameters.
+It is recommanded to keep it disabled and tune the *Vertical Field of View* instead.

+**Overwrite Existing Files**
+If the output file already exists, overwrite it or not.
+If not, the frame is not rendered and a warning is logged in the console.

 **Framerate**
 Number of frames per second in the target render.
 If the game cannot run at this frame rate, it will be slowed down, so that no frame is dropped.

-**Overwrite Existing Files**
-If the output file already exists, overwrite it or not.
-If not, the frame is not rendered and a warning is logged in the console.
+**Start Frame**
+Start rendering from this frame on.
+Frame numbers start at zero.

-**Quit After Frame**
+**End Frame**
-Stop the game once this number of frames has been rendered.
+Stop the game once this frame has been rendered.

+**Horizontal Field of View**
+Range of angles covered by the render on the horizontal axis.
+Use 360° for a full render, 180° for a half sphere, and so on.

+**Vertical Field of View**
+Range of angles covered by the render on the vertical axis.
+Use 180° for a full spherical render, and around 90° to get more of a cylindrical effect.

 **Overlap**
 Increase this to smooth the stitching.
 Render faces with a wider FoV, so that they overlap, to account for non local post-effects.
 This is expressed in percentage of the face size.